 One might think that the calla lily is just as any other flower when it comes to history, but that would be quite incorrect.
-The calla lily is one of the genuses that have an interesting history which contains changing their name a couple of times and above that, moving unnoticed from country to country.
+The calla lily is one of the genuses that have an interesting history which includes changing their name a couple of times and above that, somehow moving unnoticed from country to country.
 The calla lily is a much appreciated flower that today can be found in many gardens and many homes around the world, so it is quite interesting to learn where the calla came from.

 Calla Lily Origins